 Mandatory adjustment.
-A partner does not always have a choice whether or not to use this special adjustment to basis.
-The special adjustment to basis must be made for a distribution of property, whether or not the distribution is made within 2 years after the partnership interest was acquired, if all of the following conditions existed when the partner received the partnership interest.
+A partner does not always have a choice of making this special adjustment to basis.
+The special adjustment to basis must be made for a distribution of property, (whether or not within 2 years after the partnership interest was acquired) if all of the following conditions existed when the partner received the partnership interest.

-- The fair market value of all partnership property (other than money) was more than 110% of its adjusted basis to the partnership. - 2) If there had been a liquidation of the partner's interest immediately after it was acquired, an allocation of the basis of that interest under the general rules (discussed earlier under Basis divided among properties) would have decreased the basis of property that could not be depreciated, depleted, or amortized and increased the basis of property that could be. - The optional basis adjustment, if it had been chosen by the partnership, would have changed the partner's basis for the property actually distributed.
+- The fair market value of all partnership property (other than money) was more than 110% of its adjusted basis to the partnership. - If there had been a liquidation of the partner's interest immediately after it was acquired, an allocation of the basis of that interest under the general rules (discussed earlier under Basis divided among properties) would have decreased the basis of property that could not be depreciated, depleted, or amortized and increased the basis of property that could be.

+The optional basis adjustment, if it had been chosen by the partnership, would have changed the partner's basis for the property actually distributed.